rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 Sets are great for counting things because we can establish relations between different sets, which can be useful to count infinite sets.
-If we could find these relations between countable things, we can transform otherwise hard problems into trivial operations.
-For instance, there's a clever way to count the number of n-bit sequences that can be yielded from using an n-bit unit of data.
+If we could find relationships between countable things, we can transform otherwise tough problems into trivial operations.
+For instance, there's a clever way to count the number of n-bit sequences that can be yielded from utilizing an n-bit unit of data.
 Therefore, questions like how many values a 64-integer type can represent are easily answered.

 To understand how it works, we have to comprehend the following mathematical